Changing the tempo in Garageband is as easy walking and chewing bubble gum.

 If you don’t already own a metronome, I highly recommend getting one.
 They’re great for practicing as well as recording.

-Even though Garageband comes with one built in, an authentic wooden metronome is a lot better to use.
-You can read about the one I recommend here.
-Check out my recommended gear page, as well, for more products.
+Even though Garageband comes with one built in, an authentic wooden metronome like this one from Amazon is a lot better to use.

-As I’ve written before in the article linked above, you can tell that the song/sample/track is perfectly in time based on how the region lines up in the DAW.
+In my editing guide, I explained that you can tell that the song/sample/track is perfectly in time based on how the region lines up in the DAW.
+It works the same way as it does in more advanced DAWs like FL Studio 20 from Plugin Fox.

 In the image above, you can see that the sample doesn’t line. up perfectly because the tempo hasn’t been set correctly. *It’s important to note, however, that this won’t work if you have the option, “Follow Tempo and Pitch,” turned on.